joegharbi/web-server-benchmarks/README.md

 - `--num_requests`: Number of HTTP requests to send.
 - `--output_csv`: Custom CSV output file.
 - `--port_mapping`: Map host to container port (default: `8001:80`).

 ---

+## Local Webserver Baseline
+The `local` folder contains scripts and configurations for running a local webserver as a baseline for benchmarking.
+This includes lightweight setups for servers like Nginx and Yaws, which are used to compare performance and energy efficiency against containerized web servers.

+You can directly run these local webservers without requiring Docker containers.
+For example:
+- **Nginx**: Use the provided configuration files in the `local/nginx/` directory to start the server locally.
+- **Yaws**: Follow the instructions and setup scripts in the `local/yaws/` directory to set up and run the Yaws webserver.

+These local setups serve as a baseline for comparison with containerized web servers.

+---